acearchive/yahoo-groups-reader/README.md

   Observatory](https://observatory.mozilla.org/analyze/hha.acearchive.lgbt)
   when your hosting provider uses the `_headers` file.
 - Uses [Open Graph metadata](https://ogp.me/) for SEO and social media previews.
+Generates a screenshot of the site at build time to show in media previews.
 - Customize the generated site with external links you can add at build time via CLI flags.
 Supports [Feather icons](https://feathericons.com/).